 “It wasn’t bullshit,” Doris retorted, through several sobs.
 “H-he showed me a picture once, of how he met Eisenhower, and got a medal …”

-“Well, he’s gonna meet Eisenhower again now!” the follower couldn’t help chuckling.
+“Well, he’s gonna meet Eisenhower again now!” the follower chuckled.

-“You can do … CPR?”
-Jonah asked, looking directly at Zeke now.
+“You can do … that CPR-shit?”
+Jonah asked, looking directly at her now.